bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:57 PM CT, April 11</p>
+<p class="updated_time"> Latest data: 12:01 AM CT, April 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 65°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 16° **warmer** than today.
+Today's high is 80°, which is 15° **warmer** than yesterday.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

 - 56°
-- Mostly Clear
+- Partly Cloudy
-- 66% humidity
+- 73% humidity
-- 6 mph wind
+- 7 mph wind
-- 24% cloud cover
+- 50% cloud cover
-- 48 AQI 🟩
+- 45 AQI 🟩
 - 0.3 inches of rain expected in the next 48 hours